-- Standard scores have a mean of 100 and a standard deviation of 15 in the national normative sample. - The classmate comparison group was defined as kindergarten classmates of former PEK students in the 10 PEK schools.
+&lt;sup>a Standard scores have a mean of 100 and a standard deviation of 15 in the national normative sample.

+&lt;sup>b The classmate comparison group was defined as kindergarten classmates of former PEK students in the 10 PEK schools.
 After kindergarten, they are followed as long as they remain in schools in Saint Paul.
-Classmates were divided into two groups those who attended preschool, Head Start or a child care center prior to attending kindergarten, and those who did not. - Adjusted for gender, race/ethnicity, free/reduced-price lunch eligibility, English Language Learner status, and Special Education status differences among the groups being compared. - If we had used a non-directional hypothesis instead of a directional hypothesis, then this result would have been statistically significant (p<0.05) compared to PEK community-based Cohort 4.
+Classmates were divided into two groups - those who attended preschool, Head Start or a child care center prior to attending kindergarten, and those who did not.

+&lt;sup>c Adjusted for gender, race/ethnicity, English Language Learner status, and Special Education status differences among the groups being compared.